-The Living Memorial project is an Internet-based information tool that seeks to centrally archive and make accessible information related to those lost on September 11, 2001 and February 26, 1993.
-September's Mission Foundation is working in partnership with Pace University, the New York State Museum, New York State Archives, and the NY Historical Society on the Living September's Mission is a not-for-profit organization to support the development of a memorial at the World Trade Center site.
-Via this project, family members, friends and children can provide material about their loved ones including photos, videos, letters, newspaper clippings chronicling the victim's life, letters, artwork, poetry, etc. In addition, the public will be invited to provide material regarding the events of September 11, 2001 and the 1993 bombing.
-Over time, this collection of information will serve as a living memorial and a lasting repository documenting for all time the lives lost on these tragic days.
+Originally conceived by September's Mission, a September 11th family organization, the Living Memorial project is an Internet-based information tool that seeks to centrally archive and make accessible information related to those lost on September 11, 2001 and February 26, 1993.
+September's Mission Foundation is working in partnership with Pace University, the New York State Museum, New York State Archives, and the NY Historical Society on the Living Memorial Project.
+September's Mission is a not-for-profit organization to support the development of a memorial at the World Trade Center site.
+Via this project, family members, friends and children can provide material about their loved ones including photos, videos, letters, newspaper clippings chronicling the victim's life, letters, artwork, poetry, etc Ensuring the preservation of the memory of those lost.
+In addition, the public will be invited to provide material regarding the events of September 11, 2001 and the 1993 bombing.
+Over time, this collection of information will serve as a living memorial and a lasting repository documenting for all time the lives lost on these tragic days, with the potential to grow into other modules for other 9/11 constituencies.
 To ensure privacy, the Living Memorial project will allow family members to restrict access to their loved one's library.
 The Living Memorial project is a response to requests from several family groups for a means to tell the complete stories of their loved ones and of the events of September 11, 2001 to create connections among families, children and the public to promote learning and healing until a permanent memorial is built.
 As it is Internet-based, it will serve family members, survivors, and others who may not be physically able to visit the World Trade Center site.
 It will ensure the preservation of the memory of those lost and the historic circumstances surrounding the events.
+The Living Memorial Project will be linked to The World Trade Center Memorial Foundation website, and will be added to their eventual digital archive.
 On September 8th, 2004, Living Memorial began its internet based operations, and received overwhelming public support through electronic correspondence.

-Funding for this project will include, but is not limited to, professional and technical services required to oversee and execute this project, public outreach and participation events, business requirements analysis, technical architecture design, story boards that illustrate how the site will work, and initial interface design and build-out, testing, refining, and implementation of the interactive website for public use.
+Funding for this project will include, but is not limited to, professional and technical services required to oversee and execute this project, technical architecture design, and purchase of software to host the repository.

 The Living Memorial is internet based and will provide an opportunity for family members and others around the world to access information about the victims.
-The internet portals will be near the World Trade Center site and will serve family members, survivors, others affected by the September 11th attacks, and the thousands of visitors to the site.
+The digital archive will eventually act as a repository for 9-11 related content provided by families, survivors and affected persons.

 The WTC site is currently visited by people from all over the world.
 Visitors and families of victims have expressed a need for opportunities to reflect, remember, and communicate in a structured environment before the completion of the permanent memorial at the World Trade Center site.
-This project is a means to involve victims' families and the public in communicating by collecting, preserving, and telling the complete stories of their loved ones and of the events.
+This project is a means to involve victims' families, colleagues and friends and the public in communicating by collecting, preserving, and telling the complete stories of their loved ones and of the events lost on September 11th.
 It will work to create connections among families, children and the public to promote learning and healing until a permanent memorial is built.